Classifying Entities Into a Deterministic, Single-Intent Filing Taxonomy

 @classmethod

-The taxonomy schema maps structural attributes to regulatory obligations.
-Domestic corporations, foreign-qualified entities, limited liability companies, and hybrid pass-through structures each trigger distinct compliance metadata profiles.
-The classification logic uses a rule-based decision tree augmented by a lightweight probabilistic classifier for edge-case descriptions.
-The system evaluates formation documents, EIN/TIN prefixes (aligned with IRS employer identification number guidelines), registered agent jurisdictions, and fiscal year-end declarations to assign a definitive entity class.
+The taxonomy maps structural attributes to regulatory obligations.
+Domestic corporations, foreign-qualified entities, limited liability companies, and pass-through structures each trigger a distinct obligation.
+The classifier uses a rule-based decision tree augmented by a lightweight probabilistic fallback for edge-case descriptions, evaluating entity type, jurisdiction, EIN prefix, and fiscal year-end to assign a single obligation vector.

 from dataclasses import dataclass